Sixteen homes set for Holtwhites Hill venue, reports Simon Allin, Local Democracy Reporter

 Councillors approved plans by The Royal British Legion to build ten flats and six three-bedroom houses at its base in Holtwhites Hill.

-Six of the homes – three houses and four flats – will be classed as ‘affordable’, while ten will be three-bedroom, family-sized units.
+Six of the homes – two houses and four flats – will be classed as ‘affordable’, while ten will be three-bedroom, family-sized units.

 The scheme was approved at a meeting of the planning committee on Tuesday, where councillors praised the housing mix and called for more schemes like it to be brought forward.